EdenWise/hjcrc/HJCSIC.md

 ![alt text](images/01_ages-of-civilization_eden.svg)
 When human beings reached the top of the food chain civilization began to be dominated by the male disposition.
 Some males became self-first/narcissistic because the checks on balance were disappearing.
-For personal safety the ancestors of the Hebrews decided to **underwrite** these men.
+For personal safety the ancestors of the Hebrews decided to underwrite[^underwrite-def] these men.
 They kept this knowledge largely silent... even from the narcissistic men.
 The narcissists became spoiled and immobile in their thinking.
 They created dominions.